Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 ```bash
 rosrun depth_image_forecasting data_set_creator.py -usage
 ```
-The usage arg can be train or test. **Note** this node will erase all previous data from train or test, where generating one dataset enforce correlating the second.
+The usage arg can be train or test. **Note** this node will erase all previous data from train or test, where generating one dataset enforces correlating the second.

 4. Choose (click) the terminal where the teleop running, and drive around the simulated world while the robot capturing depth images.
 ## Train
-(optional) Download pre-trained model and skip this stage, you can download from [here](https://drive.google.com/drive/folders/1Z-qdWwg0yoYM70rIichATgCwB4QbSh_T?usp=sharing).
+(optional) Download a pre-trained model and skip this stage, you can download from [here](https://drive.google.com/drive/folders/1Z-qdWwg0yoYM70rIichATgCwB4QbSh_T?usp=sharing) then save it in `/Depth-image-forecasting-using-cGAN/models`.
 It's recommended to use Spyder or your favorite python IDE, for training a model.
-Tunning the hyperparameters is easier.
+With IDE hyperparameters tunning is easier.
 For training within a terminal run:
 ```bash
 cd $HOME/catkin_ws/src/Depth-image-forecasting-using-cGAN/models